Learning Series

 Trying it out quickly shows that it's not something we need:

-The docker save command, also known as docker image save, dumps the content of an image in its canonical layered representation while we're interested in the final state of the filesystem that image would produce when mounted.
+The docker save command, also known as docker image save, dumps the content of the image in its storage (i.e. layered) representation while we're interested in seeing the final filesystem the image would produce when the container is about to start.

 The second command that looks relevant is docker export.
 Let's try our luck with it: